Travel Trailer fault issues

 Travel Trailer fault issues – who is responsible? here’s what the above ‘Warranties” really mean

 Brand Name 1 effectively warranties nothing.
 As for the statement from Brand Name 5: (that) ‘refrigerator, air conditioner, television and hot water system to name a few all have their own warranty offered by the respective manufacturers of each component; just like a normal home where the home builder generally doesn’t warrant the washing machine for example.’

 The home builder doesn’t normally supply the washing machine, but if you buy an apartment that includes prestige fittings the developer warranties those fittings (even if the manufacturer of those fittings may do also).

-The buyer doesn’t select the chassis and the veneer, and the other parts used to make the caravan.
+The buyer doesn’t select the chassis and the veneer, and the other parts used to make the travel trailer.
 The buyer buys a complete product assembled by the manufacturer.
 The concept that the manufacturer, who can choose what chassis, and fridge, and cladding etc to purchase and has contractual arrangements with the suppliers of those products, does not warranty those products is clearly not tenable.

 Your Next Legal Step/s

 If the issue is not resolved, consult the relevant Consumer Claims Tribunal (in the jurisdiction where the travel trailer was purchased).
 Ask the Tribunal to compel the supplier and/or the manufacturer to honour their statutory obligations.

 Summary of travel trailer fault issues – who is responsible?

 If you buy a travel trailer and have an after-sale issue, first approach travel trailer‘s vendor.
 That vendor may advise approaching the maker of the faulty part or the appliance.
 The vendor may advise they are quoting the travel trailer makers warranty.
 But warranty terms such as quoted above, are contrary to Australian Consumer Law.